rtaylor034/datapack-archive-unfinished/README.md

 Item Filter from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1), re-written cleaner and with [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1).

 ### Reflection
-There is not much to say about the content of the pack itself that was not said in [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1).

-Development of this pack aided in the development in [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1), serving as an example for a pack that would depend on it.
+Development of this pack aided in the development of [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1), serving as an example for a pack that would depend on it.

 One specific idea that I kept after development was the standardization of pack-added item NBT data. <br>
 I added a general implementation of this idea into [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1) after the fact, and probably will include it in future 'standard' libraries.